salemove/ios-bundle/README.md

 ### License

-Glia SDK (Salemove SDK) is available under the MIT license.
+Glia Core SDK is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.